kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-You'll also need a bit of state, for the receiving worker.
+You'll also need a bit of state for the receiving worker.
-This is not persisted (you'll add that soon!), but when different chunks come in, you need to know what file to write to, and how long that file is for progress!
+This is not persisted (you'll add that soon!), but when different chunks arrive, you need to know what file to write to and how long that file is for progress.
+(TODO: confusing wording, not sure what "how long that file is for progress" means)
-This is not known at the point of spawning (init takes just a our: String), but you have created an Init request for it.
+This is not known at the point of spawning (`init` takes just a `our: String`), but you have created an `init` request for it.

-The state will look like this, and will be wrapped in an Option, so you can set it as None at start.
+The state will look like this, and will be wrapped in an `Option`, so you can set it as `None` at start.

 ```rust
 let mut file: Option<File> = None;